MEK3230 – Fluid Mechanics

-And and in addition one of these:
+And in addition one of these:

-- Information technology (1+2)
+Information technology (1+2)

-- Technology and theories of research (1+2)
+Technology and theories of research (1+2)

-The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies.
-Read more about special admission requirements (in Norwegian).
+The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

-- 10 credits overlap with MEK1300 – Introduction to Fluid Mechanics (discontinued)
+- 10 credits overlap with MEK1300 – Introduction to Fluid Mechanics (discontinued).

-- 10 credits overlap with MEK2300 – Fluid Mechanics (discontinued)
+- 10 credits overlap with MEK2300 – Fluid Mechanics (discontinued).

-- 9 credits overlap with ME120
+- 9 credits overlap with ME120.

-As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
+As the teaching might involve laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.